Gzeu/cosmicinsights/README.md

 5. 🎯 **Open** a Pull Request

 ### 🎯 **Development Guidelines**
-- Follow existing code style
+- Follow existing code style and conventions
-- Add tests for new features
+- Add tests for new features (95% coverage target)
-- Update documentation
+- Update documentation for changes
-- Test on multiple devices
+- Test on multiple devices and browsers
+- Follow semantic versioning for releases

 ---